-The total average monthly outstanding balances for UK remained largely unchanged (2019: unchanged) and average monthly outstanding balances in Europe reduced in 2020 as a result of EU markets transferring to another AmTrust company ahead of Brexit.
-(2019: reduced).
-Pricing is performed on a historic loss basis and adjusted to reflect changes in aggregate exposures at a country level.
+The total average monthly outstanding balances for UK remained largely unchanged (2020: unchanged).
+Pricing is performed on a historic loss basis and adjusted to reflect changes in aggregate exposures.

 There is potential for risk accumulation at a single storage site, or on an aggregate event basis at more than one site.